elastic/ecs/rfcs/text/0000-data_stream-fields.md

 Stage 4: Identify at least one real-world, production-ready implementation that uses these updated field definitions.
 An example of this might be a GA feature in an Elastic application in Kibana.
 -->

 Elastic Agent already uses the data_stream fields.

+Additionally, as previously described, beginning in version 7.9, Elasticsearch ships with built-in index templates for data streams which will automatically ensure that data_stream fields get correclty mapped when the data stream name match `logs-*-*` and `metrics-*-*`.

 ## People